UbiquityRobotics/ubiquity_main/install_virtualization.md

     ![lubuntu_restart](install_images/lubuntu_restart.png)

-    If this screen, does not disappear in 5 to 10 seconds, it will be necessary to do a sime simple extra steps to finish shutting down the virtual machine.
+    If this screen, does not disappear in 5 to 10 seconds, it will be necessary to do a some simple extra steps to finish shutting down the virtual machine.

-    Find the `Machine` pull down menu on the virutual machine and select it.
+    Please go to your virtual box window and find the `UR_SDI_16.04` icon.
-    You should see a pull down menut that looks as follows:
+    With your mouse over the the icon, please right click your mouse button to get the following  pull down menu:

     ![lubuntu_machine_menu](install_images/lubuntu_machine_menu.png)

-    Select the `Close>` menu and you should see a further menu that looks as follows:
+    Select the `Close>` menu and you should see a further pull right menu that looks as follows:

     ![lubuntu_power_off_menu](install_images/lubuntu_power_off_menu.png)